rabbitmq/rabbitmq-amqp-python-client/README.md

 You can check the [`ssl example`](./examples/tls/tls_example.py) to see how to establish a secured connection

-### Oauth connections
+### Oauth authentication

-The client supports oauth2 connections.
+The client supports oauth2 authentication.

 You can check the [`oauth2 example`](./examples/oauth/oaut.py) to see how to establish and refresh a connection using an oauth2 token